JiscDACT/pram/README.md

 that a data point remains unchanged) and an alpha value to modify the likelihood of perturbation (from zero to one).

+By default all columns are modified, and there is no stratification.
+However you can specify the columns to process as a list, and also specify a column to use for stratification.
+If stratification is used, the column used for stratification is not modified.

 The behaviour is largely the same as that in the "sdcMicro" R package.

 ## Command-line usage